Debashree Roy: Dance career

 Roy had an interrupted dance career due to her commitment to film industry.
 She was always in a dilemma regarding which to focus primarily on between dance and film.
 After the major success of Bichitro, Roy was persuaded by some of her close ones to pay priority to her dance over her film career as she was regarded as much more excellent as a dancer than an actress.
 As Roy was, at that time, the most bankable female star of Bengali cinema, directors and producers did not want her to focus less on her film career.
 Besides, Roy was getting offered to essay a lot of substantial roles and she did not want to refuse them for the sake of her stage career.

 In 1998, Subarna Bharati was staged for the first time.
 The production glorified amelioration of India since Independence till Kargil war.
 The Telegraph wrote that the show upheld rich multicultural heritage of India.
 Later on, she ventured into Fusion art and collaborated with Taaltantra in some of their tours.
 She rendered the nine moods of Bharata Muni's Natya Shastra in Navaras, where she exhibited an innovative dance form imbued with elements from Indian classical, tribal and folk dance.
 She has been acclaimed for her vigour while dancing and to sustain this she has always been careful enough regarding the selection of the colour for her costumes, which ranged from tint, tone and shade to exotic ones.
 She was also acclaimed for her use of mirrors and curtains on stage, which she claimed to have been used to vivify her presentation.

-Politics
+Political career

-Roy, as a Member of the Legislative Assembly from All India Trinamool Congress, successfully contested the West Bengal assembly elections 2011 and 2016 against CPI(M) candidate and former minister Kanti Ganguly, from the Raidighi.
+Roy, as a Member of the Legislative Assembly from Trinamool Congress, successfully contested the West Bengal assembly elections 2011 and 2016.
+She won against the CPI(M) candidate and former minister Kanti Ganguly from the Raidighi constituency.

 On 15 March 2021, she quit TMC after being denied a ticket for the upcoming West Bengal legislative election.